Business License / Occupational Tax

 Businesses paying Occupational Taxes to Peachtree City do not need to obtain an additional business license from Fayette County.
 However, additional state requirements may apply depending on the type of business performed.

-The forms below will begin your process to be able to operate a business in Peachtree City.
+The new business application packet linked below outlines the step-by-step process to obtain an Occupational Tax certificate.
 All businesses are required to complete an application form, SAVE and E-Verify affidavit*, and E911 Emergency Contact form (for home-based businesses, E911 form is not required).
-The application must be approved by the Zoning Department prior to submitting with payment to City Hall.
-The Zoning Department is located at 153 Willowbend Road (lower level of City Hall).
+All businesses must have zoning approved by the Zoning Department prior to submitting an application with payment to City Hall.
+For non-home-based businesses and daycares, a fire inspection must also be completed and passed prior to submitting an application and payment to City Hall.
+Please refer to the new business application packet linked below for how to schedule and obtain these approvals.

 People wishing to file a complaint about a business located in Peachtree City should contact the Metro Atlanta Better Business Bureau.

-- Includes Application and mandatory SAVE & E-VERIFY Affidavit
+- Includes zoning approval form, fire inspection approval form, application, and mandatory SAVE & E-VERIFY Affidavits

 - Copy of photo ID for affidavit signer must be mailed or original presented in person at City Hall